2.20 Student Workload and Duty Hours on Core and Elective Clinical Rotations

 Monitoring of these guidelines is the responsibility of the Clerkship Director, the PCE Director, and the Dean for Medical Education.
 The Program in Medical Education surveys Core Clerkship Directors annually regarding the amount of time medical students spend in required activities, including the total number of hours medical students are required to spend in clinical and educational activities during clinical clerkships.

-Students are also asked to respond to a question about duty hours on the student evaluation form completed at the end of each clerkship.
+Students are also asked to respond to a question about duty hours on the student evaluation form completed at the end of each clerkship, as indicated below.

 *Harvard University Policy on Religious Holidays (Section 7.01)

 In accordance with Massachusetts State law, any student in an educational institution who is unable, because of his or her religious beliefs, to attend classes or to participate in any examination, study, or work requirement on a particular day shall be excused from any such examination, study, or work requirement.
 The student shall be provided with an opportunity to make up such examination, study or work requirement, which he or she may have missed because of such absence on any particular day, provided that such makeup examination or work does not create an unreasonable burden upon the School.
 No fees of any kind shall be charged by the institution for making available to the said student such opportunity.
 No adverse or prejudicial effects shall result to any student because of his/her availing himself or herself of the provisions of this section.